 - Pour the heavy cream, sugar, and vanilla extract in a large bowl.
 Using a hand mixer, whip on medium-high speed for 3-5 minutes, until medium peaks form.
 Set aside in the refrigerator until ready to use.2 cups heavy whipping cream, ¼ cup powdered sugar, 1 teaspoon pure vanilla extract

-- Spread a single layer of banana slices into the bottom of the pie crust, then pour the dulce de leche over them, spreading it in an even layer.
-Arrange the remaining bananas in layers on top of the dulce de leche.
-Spread the whipped cream over the top of the bananas.3-4 bananas, 13.4 ounces dulce de leche
+- Spread a single layer of banana slices into the bottom of the pie crust, then pour the dulce de leche over them, spreading it in an even layer.3-4 bananas, 13.4 ounces dulce de leche

 - Refrigerate the pie, uncovered, for at least 2 hours and up to 24 hours.
 Garnish with chocolate sauce before serving, if desired.Chocolate sauce